DISCOUNT on the July 19 departure

 Levrnaka and the Kornati Bays

-We wake up in Levrnaka, surrounded by silence, crystal-clear water, and the slow pace of a boat vacation in Croatia.
-The morning is perfect for swimming, snorkeling in the Kornati, and a scenic walk to the famous bay of Lojena, one of the archipelago’s most famous.
+We wake up in Levrnaka, surrounded by silence, crystal-clear water, and the leisurely pace of a sailing vacation in Croatia.
+The morning is perfect for swimming, snorkeling in the Kornati, and a scenic walk to the famous Lojena Bay, one of the archipelago’s most renowned.
 In the afternoon, we set sail for Lavsa, a well-sheltered bay ideal for an overnight stay at anchor surrounded by nature, relaxation, and crystal-clear waters.

 Third day

-We weigh anchor after breakfast and head into the wildest parts of the archipelago.
+We weigh anchor after breakfast and head into the wildest corners of the archipelago.
 We reach Žakan, a favorite landing spot for sailors, perfect for a lunch break with a view of the sea.
-In the afternoon, we resume our route through islets, channels, and rocky cliffs until we reach Smokvica, a scenic area of the Kornati Islands, amidst white cliffs, deep blues, and crystal-clear waters.
+In the afternoon, we resume our course through islets, channels, and rocky cliffs to Smokvica, a scenic area of the Kornati Islands, featuring white cliffs, deep blues, and crystal-clear waters.
 Overnight at anchor.

 Fourth day

-We leave behind the most remote landscape of the Kornati and set course for the Murter Sea, navigating through channels, islets, and stretches ideal for sailing.
-In the afternoon, we enter Marina Betina, on the island of Murter, an excellent stopover for restocking and to enjoy showers and marina services.
-Then we’ll take a walk in Betina, a village with authentic charm, featuring stone-paved alleys and a Dalmatian atmosphere.
+We leave the most remote landscapes of the Kornati Islands behind and set course for the waters off Murter, navigating through channels, islets, and stretches of water ideal for sailing.
+In the afternoon, we arrive at Marina Betina on the island of Murter, an excellent base for restocking supplies and enjoying showers and marina facilities.
+Then we take a stroll through Betina, a village with authentic charm, featuring stone-paved alleys and a Dalmatian atmosphere.

 Fifth day